xaya/xaya_docs/interface.md

 * **`NAME`**:
   The account name that changed ownership, without the `p/` prefix.
 * **`STATE`**:
   A string indicating the name's state.
-This can be `"own"` to indicate that the wallet holds the key for this name and `"foreign"` if the name is *not* owned by the wallet.
-In special situations during a reorg (see below), it can also be `"unregistered"`.
+  This can be `"own"`, `"foreign"` or `"unregistered`".
+  `"own"` indicates that the wallet holds the key for this name.
+  `"foreign"` means that the name is *not* owned by the wallet.
+  `"unregistered`" is for special situations during a reorg (see below).

-If a name update changing ownership occurs, *typically* first a `player-ownership pending` notification will be sent when the transaction is added to the mempool.
+If a name update changes ownership, *typically* first a `player-ownership pending` notification will be sent when the transaction is added to the mempool.
 Later, when it is confirmed, a matching `player-ownership confirmed` is sent.
 It may, however, happen that the